 Jen Razavi: The ice cream van would come around.
 Our old drummer actually named the band.
 He ordered a Lickety Lick Bombpop.

-Poli Van Dam: At first were were thinking The Lickety Lick Bombpops.
+Poli Van Dam: At first we were thinking The Lickety Lick Bombpops.
 Then The Bombpops.

 Jen Razavi: I always say we are reminiscent of 90’s skate punk.